Sahara desert camp- it this the way to experience Morocco’s desert ?

 Even with the basic tent accommodation, you will get as many blankets as necessary to keep you warm.
 That being said, it’s not a bad idea to bring over your sleeping bag, if space is available in your luggage.
 Day time, when the sun is out, temperatures can vary from 70°F/20°C in the winter months to the 113°F/ 45°C and more in July and August.

-In general we will not recommend taking a Morocco tour to the desert in summer but for some, it is the only time of the year they can come.
+In general we will not recommend taking a Morocco safari desert tour in summer but for some, it is the only time of the year they can come.
 Have you booked to spend the night in the desert in the summer and you find it too hot to be there ?
 Worry not.

 Sun Trails will accommodate you at no extra charge, back at the lodge by the dunes, where you will have the comfort of an air conditioned room and a fresh pool giving onto the dunes.
 Early next morning, you can still enjoy your camel ride over the Sahara dunes while the sun is rising.
 Some of the desert luxury camps now offer air conditioned tents.

-Sun Trails offers both basic and luxury camp options in the desert for those booking bespoke tours of Morocco.
+Sun Trails offers both basic and luxury camp options in the desert for those booking Morocco private tours.
 For more details, please send your enquiry here.

 © Sun Trails 2024.
 All rights reserved.
 No part of this interview may be reproduced, distributed, or transmitted in any form, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher